Thiratoscirtus vilis: Description

 Thiratoscirtus vilis is a medium-sized spider with unique physical features.
 The spider's body is divided into two main parts: a cephalothorax and an abdomen, both which are ovals of a similar size.
-Feales of this species have a cephalothorax measuring typically 3.4 mm in length and 2.6 mm in width.
+Females of this species have a cephalothorax measuring typically 3.4 mm in length and 2.6 mm in width.
 The hard upper part of the cephalothorax, or carapace, is a moderately high oval.
 It is generally brown with a covering of delicate hairs, interspersed with brown bristles.
 It has a pronounced depression in the centre of the carapace, or fovea, that is lighter.
 The spider's eye field dark with a scattering of long bristles near the eyes and black rings around the eyes themselves.
 The underside of the cephalothorax, or sternum, is a yellowish-orange.

 The spider's face, known as the clypeus, is low and yellow.
 The mouthparts include thick dark brown chelicerae, with a short fang and a single tooth.
 The labium and maxillae are brownish with lighter ends.
 Its abdomen is typically 3.5 mm in length and 2.5 mm in width.
 The upper part is dark yellow with a covering of colorless hairs and scattering of longer bristles.
 There is a mosaic of dark grey patches on its surface.
 The lower part is light yellow.
 The spider's spinnerets are yellow and its legs are light brown with darker brown hairs.

 The spider has distinctive copulatory organs.
 The female has a long spine on its pedipalp.
 The epigyne is elongated with a V-shaped edge at the very rear that shows strong signs of sclerotization.
 There are also two clumps of hair on the sides of the epigyne and a large depression shaped like a heart in the middle that is divided into two by a narrow ridge.
 The gonopores are placed in the pocket at the back.
 The two copulatory openings are relatively small and lead to slightly sclerotized insemination ducts and relatively small spermathecae, or receptacles, and large accessory glands.
 It resembles the related Thiratoscirtus bipaniculus, but differs in the shape of the epigynal depression.
 The male has not been described.